What this methodology covers

 v1.0 — May 5, 2026

 Initial release.
-BFI-10 implementation with sex-specific norms from Rammstedt & John (2007).
+BFI-10 implementation with sex-specific norms.
 5 percentile bands.
 Reviewer-driven changes: empirical-mean percentile anchoring (not Likert midpoint); explicit "snapshot" language with reliability disclosure.

 Methodology FAQ